 Mark made sure Green & Black’s retained its entrepreneurial approach, prioritising instinct and common sense over figures when testing new products.
 It bought products to market in six months instead of the industry norm of twenty one, and is now the standard by which most competitors are measured.

 After becoming a non-exec director of Green & Black’s Mark moved to Pret A Manger to take control of the café brand.
-After five years he moved to become an advisor to the board, whilst also holding non-exec positions with healthy snack company Primal Pantry, Union Coffee, and co-founding premium soft drink brand Cawston Press.
+After five years he moved to become an advisor to the board, whilst also holding non-exec positions with healthy snack company Primal Pantry, Union Coffee, and co-founding premium soft drink brands Cawston Press and LA Brewery.